IBM Cloud Docs

 3. Click Create a workspace.

-4. Select Location type as On-premises or Off-premises.
+4. Select Location type as Client location or IBM data center.

-For On-premises location types, select the name of the created satellite location from the Satellite Location drop-down list.
+For Client location location types, select the name of the created satellite location from the Satellite Location list.

-For Off-premises location types, select the IBM Cloud region that is closest to your physical location from the Satellite Location drop-down list.
+For IBM data center location types, select the IBM Cloud region that is closest to your physical location from the Satellite Location list.
 For the list of available IBM Cloud regions, see IBM Cloud regions.

 5. In the Details section, provide a name for the workspace and select the resource groups.